raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 ## Lesson introduction

 Firstly go over the concept of a computer *server*.
 A server is essentially a computer who's main purpose is to provide a service.
 A web server, for instance, provides the *service* of transmitting web pages, images and files to you over the Internet.
-A Minecraft server provides the service of preserving the 3D world, remembering what blocks are where and allowing the players to see each other. **Servers** are computers that are dedicated to a task (but they can be dedicated to more than one).
+A Minecraft server provides the service of preserving the 3D world, remembering what blocks are where and allowing the players to see each other.
+Servers are computers that are dedicated to a task (but they can be dedicated to more than one).

+A computer or application wishing to use a server is often called a *client* because it is like a customer to the server.
+Web browsers are sometimes called *web clients* because they work like a customer to a web server.
+You have probably heard your copy of Minecraft referred to as the *game client* for the same reason.

 Wouldn't it be great if we could have a server that would take care of allocating IP addresses on our network and remembering who owns what address?